dantegates/dantegates.github.io/_posts/2019-01-30-deep-learning-for-tabular-data.md

 # Conclusion

 These are just a few ideas to get you started with using deep learning techniques with tabular data.
-Some of these techniques could even be used to generate features for other algorithms (like using pretrained embeddings as input to a decision tree), however I like to keep everything in `keras`.
+Some of these techniques could even be used to generate features for other algorithms (like using pretrained embeddings to get a "document embedding" as input to a decision tree), however I like to keep everything in `keras`.
 The possibilities, of course, are endless, but hopefully this post gives you an idea where to start.